rpoleski/MulensModel/examples/example_16/TO_DO.md

 https://github.com/JohannesBuchner/PyMultiNest/blob/master/pymultinest/run.py

 # TO DO:
- - requirements.txt - see below; also note it in README
  - documentation of \_\_init\_\_
  - example full file for MN? - maybe just MN specific tasks
  - add it to README, or a task to do it later